jasongoldrosen/nfl-survivor-pool/nfl-lpSolve.md

 Background
 ----------

 There's a big NFL survival pool taking at work this year.
 Distracted by the NBA, Premier League, and all things Michigan sports, I haven't followed the NFL that closely over the last few years.
-In order to set my picks on auto-pilot, I'm an going to implment a LIP solution to optimize the choices to maximize the probabilities of surviving throughout the season.
+In order to set my picks on auto-pilot, I'm an going to implement an Linear Integer Programming solution to maximize the probabilities of surviving throughout the season.

 Previewing and cleaning the data
 --------------------------------